 Every year PWRDF responds to emergencies in Canada and around the world.
 Primarily, we allocate grants to appeals issued by the ACT Alliance, of which we are a member.
 ACT Alliance is an organization of 140 international Christian organizations working in areas of high need.
 When disaster happens, ACT is able to contact one of its members already in place and quickly get them funds for immediate necessities of life, such as water, sanitation, food and shelter.
 PWRDF also works with the Canadian Foodgrains Bank in this same capacity.

 St. Thomas is an active contributor to PWRDF with congregation members donating monthly.
-These donations have at times been specified for emergencies such as the Fort McMurray Wildfires and the South Sudan Famine and Drought Emergency.
+These donations have at times been specified for emergencies such as the Fort McMurray Wildfires, the South Sudan Famine and Drought Emergency, Dorian Hurricane Relief Fund and Covid 19 Response.
 In many instances these donations qualify for matching Government of Canada funds.